Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Rogue.md

 Even rogues whose backgrounds don’t have anything to do with noticing, avoiding, or disarming traps have a unique knack for dealing with traps.

-If a rogue’s skill check involving a trap is a natural even failure, the rogue can reroll the skill check once.
-If a trap’s attack roll against a rogue is a natural odd roll, the rogue can force the trap to reroll the attack once.
+If a rogue’s skill check involving a trap is a natural even failure, the rogue can re-roll the skill check once.
+If a trap’s attack roll against a rogue is a natural odd roll, the rogue can force the trap to re-roll the attack once.

 ##### Adventurer Feat